MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-dynamics365-marketing.md

 # Connector for Dynamics 365 Marketing (preview)

-Use the [segments created in Customer Insights](pm-segments.md) to generate campaigns and reach out to specific groups of customers with Dynamics 365 Marketing.
+Use the [segments created in Customer Insights](pm-segments.md) to generate campaigns and contact specific groups of customers with Dynamics 365 Marketing.

 ## Configure the connector for Marketing

 1. In Customer Insights, go to **Admin** > **Export destinations**.

-1. Under **Dynamics 365 Marketing** select **Set up**.
+1. Under **Dynamics 365 Marketing**, select **Set up**.

 1. Give your export destination a recognizable name in the **Display name** field.